openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 # Developer Guide

 ## Development Environment Setup
-The workflow for SwiftOnFile is largely based upon the [GitHub work flow][] using the [fork and pull model][].
+The workflow for SwiftOnFile is largely based upon the [OpenStack Gerrit Workflow][].

-### Account Setup
+## Account Setup
-You can create a free account on GitHub.
-It would be better to create keys and add your public key to github, else you can provide username/password each time you communicate with GitHub from any remote machine.
-Follow the the information given at [GitHub Generating SSH Keys][] if you need help creating your key.
-You have to create a fork of [swiftonfile repo][] for your development work.
-You can create your fork from the github Web UI.
+Please follow the guidelines at [OpenStack Gerrit Workflow][] to do the following:
+1. Create a Launchpad account.
+2. Create a Gerrit account.
+3. Upload SSH Keys to Gerrit.
+4. Install git-review tool.

 ### Package Requirements
 Type the following to install the required packages: